 When it comes to your finances, “switching” is often associated with hassle and stress.
 Whether it’s your bank account, your home insurance, or your energy supplier, changing provider can often seem like more trouble than it’s worth.

 The same may be true of your financial adviser.
-Even if you’re dissatisfied with the service you’re receiving, you might be putting off switching simply because you think it’s too much hassle.
+Even if you’re dissatisfied with the service you’re receiving, you might be putting off switching your financier adviser simply because you think it’s too much hassle.

-The truth it that it’s easy to switch to a financial planner who is right for you.
-Read on to find out how but, firstly, let’s look at some common reasons why you might be thinking of switching financial adviser.
+The truth is that it’s easy to switch to a financial planner who is right for you.
+Read on to find out how but, firstly, let’s look at some common reasons why you might be thinking of switching financial advisers.

 3 reasons it might be time to change financial adviser